rizer.io.thermo_transport_data_reader#

 str) –The variable to plot on the y-axis.
 Options are:

-”enthalpy” or “h”: Enthalpy in J/kg.
+”enthalpy” or “h”: Enthalpy in J/kg,

-”density” or “rho”: Density in kg/m³.
+”density” or “rho”: Density in kg/m³,

-”heat_capacity” or “c_p”: Heat capacity at constant pressure in J/(kg·K).
+”heat_capacity” or “cp” or “c_p”: Specific heat capacity at constant pressure in J/(kg·K),

-”dynamic_viscosity” or “mu”: Dynamic viscosity in Pa·s.
+”dynamic_viscosity” or “mu”: Dynamic viscosity in Pa·s,

-”electrical_conductivity” or “sigma”: Electrical conductivity in S/m.
+”electrical_conductivity” or “sigma”: Electrical conductivity in S/m,

-”thermal_conductivity” or “kappa”: Thermal conductivity in W/(m·K).
+”thermal_conductivity” or “kappa”: Thermal conductivity in W/(m·K),

 show (